Jamelah1420/Jamelah1420/README.md

 # Hi there, I'm Jamelah  👋

- I am an UI Designer./I am skilled in front-end technologies.
+ I am a Devoper./I am skilled in front-end technologies.

 ### Some things about me: